 Law is of the hottest degree programs in the United States, coming in as the #21 most popular major in the country.
 This means there are lots of options to choose from when you decide to get your degree.

 College Factual looked at 4 colleges and universities when compiling its 2024 Best Law Schools in Tennessee ranking.
-Combined, these schools handed out 597 degrees in law to qualified students.
+When you put them all together, these colleges and universities awarded 621 degrees in law during the 2021-2022 academic year.

 Your choice of law school matters, so we have put together these rankings to help you make your decision.
 For our Best Overall Law School rankings, we roll up the results of our degree-level rankings, weighted by the number of degrees awarded at that level.